DVA490-474-Project-Course/robot-controller-interface/README.md

 -----------------------
-This repository contains the executable code intended for running on the individual robots (on the raspberry pi), termed Individual Robot Behaviour, and the accompanying API Hardware Interface.
+This repository contains the executable code intended for running on the individual robots (on the raspberry pi), termed Individual Robot Behaviour, and the accompanying Raspberry Pi part of the Hardware interface API.

 ### Built with
 The Robot Controller Interface is built with the following: